-Streaming for Artists: How to Get Your Music on Spotify
+Spotify for Artists: How to Get Your Music on Streaming

 As a musician, you want to find the best way to get your music out to fans.
 You invest a lot of time and energy to create music you truly believe in and work hard to connect with your audience.
 In the digital age, it’s easier than ever to get your music online and gain fans using streaming services.
 I’m often asked about how artists can get their music onto Spotify, one of the most popular streaming music platforms.
 It’s actually quite easy to do, but there are some technical requirements and procedures to be aware of, which I will describe below.